 Debt & More Debt

-The worst scenario is:
+The worst case scenario is:

-- Congress passes more spending bills.
+- Congress passes new spending bills